Southwest says it expects normal operations to resume Friday

 About the only good news for Southwest passengers was that 98% of flights that took off Thursday managed to land within 15 minutes of schedule, meeting the government's definition of an on-time arrival.

-Southwest has acknowledged that it has inadequate and outdated technology that can leave flight crews out of position when bad weather strikes.

-The airline has declined requests to make executives available for comment and did not provide an update about operations on its website.
-Its main public outreach has been to post video statements by CEO Robert Jordan and its chief commercial officer.
+In a video apology Wednesday, Southwest Chief Commercial Officer Ryan Green highlighted new features on the company's website where affected travelers can go to rebook flights, request refunds and submit information on missing bags.
+He also acknowledged that "we've let our customers and employees down" while pledging to take corrective measures.

-Jordan faces a crisis just 11 months after he became CEO, replacing longtime leader Gary Kelly.
+Jordan faces a crisis just 11 months after becoming CEO, replacing longtime leader Gary Kelly.
 Southwest had 88 planes and 7,000 employees when Jordan joined 35 years ago.
 Now it has more than 700 planes and more than 60,000 employees.

 Speaking to reporters a month ago at Southwest headquarters in Dallas, a relaxed and jocular Jordan spoke in glowing terms about the airline's culture and customer service.
 He outlined five priorities, including modernizing the airline's technology for scheduling pilots and flight attendants.